Advanced map customizations

 Besides turning them off, you can also reposition the map controls, with the code below.

-You have to reposition each control separately.
-Use the control names from the previous code example, or check the controls documentation.
+You have to reposition each control separately, using its name in the option, as shown in line 3 of the snippet below.
+Use the control names from the code example above, or check the controls documentation.

 It does not work to pass the documented control positions directly to the Map facet.
 You have to pass the number of which it is an alias: